Winning the Battle, Losing the War

 “If the problem is that you already have too many permits that are putting too much stuff out, there isn’t much you can do, currently, as I understand the law,” says Michael Churchill of the Public Interest Law Center.
 “You can keep out new polluters, and I think we’ve been pretty successful in that regard.
 But it doesn’t do much about the existing pollutants that people are living with.”

-Since 2014, Ewall has moved on to other efforts around the state, and Chester Environmental Justice has slowed down its activities.
+Since 2014, Ewall has moved on to other efforts around the state.

 “It’s died down to some volunteers who care about things but don’t really have the time to fully invest in it,” Ewall says.